SEND Local Offer

 - The class teacher and other staff working with your child ensure that your child receives appropriate teaching and support in working towards meeting these goals.

-- Pupils with SEND may have a plan drawn up by the class teacher and/or SENDCo, This plan will be shared with you and your child.
+- Pupils with SEND who are accessing specialist support, may have a plan drawn up by the class teacher and/or SENDCo, This plan will be shared with you and your child.
 The learning plan sets termly targets for pupils and outlines strategies to be used to support your child.
 Progress is discussed and reviewed termly and you and your child will contribute to this.

 - External agencies and specialists may also review your child’s progress, attend learning plan meetings and adapt their planning accordingly.